 Your vet may advise you that your pup should be seen in the office.
 You’ll definitely have a vet’s visit if there is something toxic in the bread, or if they are displaying any symptoms of bloat or other illnesses.
 Follow your vet’s guidance from this point on, which could be to monitor their symptoms, or other steps listed below.

-What Happens After My Dog Eats a Full Loaf?
+What Can I Do If My Dog Ate A Full Loaf?

 This depends on the type of bread that has been eaten!
 Most normal baked white or wheat bread is very unlikely to cause serious issues.
 Your pup may suffer from some abdominal discomfort or mild bloating due to the large amount consumed.